top of page

 Life is busy and we understand that you may have somewhere to go after church.
 Wear what works for you.
 We want you to feel comfortable worshiping with us, whether that means dressing up, business attire, upscale casual, casual, jeans, sporty, etc. All are welcome here and we invite you to come as you are!

 Lots!
 We offer a staffed nursery for children under 3 which is open before the church service begins.
-All other children start worship with their parents in the sanctuary, and following a short Children’s Message will be dismissed to participate in the Kid Zone fun program while adults enjoy the church service.
+All other children start worship with their parents in the sanctuary, and following a short Children’s Message will be dismissed to participate in the Kid Zone or Middle School group programs while adults enjoy the church service.

 What happens at Sunday worship?